HeardLibrary/digital-scholarship/manage/control/github/pages-themes.md

 <img src="../images-pages/architect_theme.png" alt="Architect theme homepage" style="border:1px solid black">

 Since the page styling is all handled by the theme, it is very simple to just go back into the theme chooser and pick another one.
-Here's the page with the Merlot theme:
+Here's the same page with the Merlot theme:

 <img src="../images-pages/merlot_theme.png" alt="Merlot theme homepage" style="border:1px solid black">

-If we examine the commit history, we see that selecting or changing the theme resulted in a commit that added or changed a file within the `docs` folder: `_config.yml`.
+If we examine the commit history, we see that selecting or changing the theme resulted in a commit that added or changed a file within the `docs` folder called `_config.yml`.

 <img src="../images-pages/add_config_yml.png" alt="config commit" style="border:1px solid black">